 Sunset Cone is located east of Grassy Cone on the north side of US-20 and across the highway from the Craters of the Moon Visitor Center.
 It’s a brushy but easy ascent from the highway.
 USGS Inferno Cone

 There are two options for parking your vehicle:

-- Park at the Visitor Center and walk along US-20 to the point from which you begin your scramble up Sunset Cone.
+- Park at the Visitor Center and walk east along US-20 to the point from which you begin your scramble up Sunset Cone.

 Regions: SNAKE RIVER PLAIN